ibm-cloud-docs/watsonxdata/known_issues.md

 **Workaround:** Add the `ibmlhapikey_` prefix to the username when manually copying the value to enable connections with BI tools.

-## Unable to export config files from the Firefox web browser
-{: #known_issue23617}

-The `Export config files` functionality on the `Connection Information` page does not work in the Firefox web browser for `PowerBI`.

-**Workaround:** Use the Google Chrome web browser.

 ## Issue with uppercase Turkish character İ in Oracle database using WE8ISO8859P9 character set (ORA-00911 Error)
 {: #known_issue23728}